Download this How to Writing Unit of Study to help your students learn about teaching others through writing.

 - We suggest that you model both types of these organizers with the planting a flower “how to” first and then let students work on their own with the topic they chose.

-- As always, you will want to conference with your students as they write, so one way to make things more manageable is to group students according same writing topics as they begin their work.
+- As always, you will want to conference with your students as they write.
+One way to make things more manageable is to group students by the same writing topics as they begin their work.

 - You can meet with each group to give guidance instead of trying to sit with individual students.